marklogic-community/hands-on-data-modeling/unit-04/README.md

     $ ../../deploy.sh 04-a-triplify.xqy

-## Running Corb
+## Running CORB

-This sample corb command can be used with their supporting files deployed above to add triples to the documents we enveloped and updated in unit-03.
+This sample CORB command can be used with their supporting files deployed above to add triples to the documents we enveloped and updated in unit-03.

 You can use the corb.sh or corb.bat script in the project's base directory to run CORB.